Muniswamy366/Notes/JavaInterviewQuetions.md

 **Constructor Injection is recommended** in frameworks like **Spring** because it provides **immutability, mandatory dependency injection, and better testability**.

+### Short Interview Answer

+You can say:

+> In Dependency Inversion Principle, `UserService` depends on an abstraction like `Database`.
+> The dependency is injected from outside, either manually in the main class or automatically using Spring IoC container through dependency injection.

 ---

 ## 1️⃣ Ensures Mandatory Dependencies